emberjs/website/source/blog/2018-11-29-december-event.md

 We don’t think we need to say these things, but just in case…

 - The PR counts once it is merged; the issue counts once we have added the label.
-- the PR must not be disruptive (i.e., taking someone else’s branch/commits and creating a PR)
+- The PR must not be disruptive (i.e., taking someone else’s branch/commits and creating a PR).
 - If you participate by writing an issue, the issue should be of respectable quality and not something that is clearly an intent to +1 your participation count.

 ## Support